awaizdottech/canopy/README.md

 ## client

+- maps arent suitable for the project usecase
+- generic name for restApi & separate functions for get, post, put, delete
+- what errors are caught by errorElement: <ErrorPage />, so should it be notfound?
+- useref in header instead of useState, useref doesnt rerender the component - study about it
+- why two diff menus in header

+- no cart products listed on home page
 - whats vite, vite.config.ts
 - how env variables are used in our website as its static & can they be changed. do we use other packages to handle env variables in react other than vite
 - how vite works with react. which file is the entry point, how does it know where to start, etc.